jwells2525/iPXE-Server/README.md

 This Ansible Role will set up an iPXE Server that is capable of PXE booting Linux Distributions to a system with Legacy BIOS and UEFI.
 It is also capable of using the same instance to PXE Boot ESXi onto a UEFI System.

-This role will has only been tested to work with IPv4 Implementations.
+This role has only been tested to work with IPv4 Implementations.

 ## Defaults main.yml
 This File contains the necessary variables to set up the iPXE Server.